 I put The Night Pirates by Peter Harris well tucked away at the back of the cupboard.
 It’s the concept of ‘little girl pirates’ in that story that I don’t like, as if pirates can’t be girls unless they are particularly called out as such.
 The big pirates in the story aren’t determined by gender.
 Why not just illustrate them as girls?
 And have the dialogue tags subtly point it out?

 The artwork is beautiful, the typography is lovely and it came with a CD for the car (we don’t have a CD player in the house any longer).
 I couldn’t find a negative review, and it looks like a favourite for classrooms.
 So it must just be me then.

-I also read by Susan Schaefer Bernardo and illustrated by Courtenay Fletcher.
+I also read The Big Adventures of Tiny House by Susan Schaefer Bernardo and illustrated by Courtenay Fletcher.
 It’s a charming story but I didn’t share it with the boys because the version I had was on Kindle.
 It displays badly – I won’t try and get picture books on my iPad Kindle app again.